Murder of Tupac Shakur: Witnesses

-Kadafi was involved in a scuffle with officers two days following the shooting, after they pulled over a motorist he was acquainted with and he protested.
+Kadafi was involved in a scuffle with officers two days following the shooting, after they pulled over a motorist with whom he was acquainted, and he protested.
 Kadafi left Las Vegas days after Shakur's death, traveling to Atlanta and Los Angeles before settling in New Jersey, where his relatives lived.
-In that time, Compton investigators assembled mug shots of several gang members, which included Anderson, and hand delivered them to Las Vegas.
+In that time, Compton investigators assembled mug shots of several gang members, which included Anderson, and hand-delivered them to Las Vegas.
 Manning said detectives called Kadafi's lawyer to set up a meeting with the rapper so that he could be shown the pictures.
 According to Manning, the calls were not returned.
 Officers did not try to locate Kadafi, who was fatally shot in a housing project in Irvington, New Jersey, in November 1996, two months after Shakur's shooting.

 Mean and Alexander told the Times in early 1997 that they had never been asked by Las Vegas police to view photos of possible suspects in the case, despite having observed the shooting and having seen the men in the car from which the shots were fired.
 In an interview with Alexander conducted by Las Vegas police on March 19, 1997, he was shown a series of eight photo lineups, but was unable to identify any suspects from them.
 Mean claimed to have seen all four men in the vehicle, while Alexander reported seeing the face of the suspect who shot Shakur.
 In his March 1997 police interview, Alexander said that he only saw the occupants of the shooter's car in "more of a profile."
 Las Vegas police disputed the pair's account of what they had reported to the officers the night of the shooting.